ist356/project-jackkester/reflection.md

 One last thing, my main function in scraping_code.py is only made for the ufc website and can't be interchanged.
 I didn't know if I needed a test or not but I included what I think it would br in the tests folder.

+If I had more time with this project, I would have liked to scrape the individual fighter profile to get the charactersitics.
+For example, all of the characteristics I was wanting for Jon Jones is on this page: https://www.ufc.com/athlete/jon-jones.
+I would've also liked to look more into their fight stats such as their accuracy and strike zones.
+As I mentioned before, I felt that my streamlit was lacking a little bit but my goal was definitely for the user to be able to change out the data.